 Sometimes, in order to conduct a search, police may seek to obtain "consent to search."
 Consent to search may have been obtained by the police in violation of the constitutional guarantee against unreasonable searches and seizures.
 Most people don’t even know that consent was given.
 For example, the police could say something like, “You don’t want a drug problem in your neighborhood, do you?”
 A homeowner could respond is such a way that they unintentionally or involuntarily waive their constitutional rights.

-If you or a family member was arrested for drug possession or drug dealing, get the best possible defense attorney in South Florida.
+If you or a family member was arrested for drug possession or drug dealing, get the best possible drug defense attorney in Fort Lauderdale.
 Don’t leave your future to chance.
-Call us any time—day or night—to get the help you need now.
+Contact us online or call us any time—day or night—to get the help you need now.